vertigo-web/vertigo/tutorial.md

 We've added 2 event handlers in our mount function.

-To create **add** handler `bind2` helper is used.
-This is similar as `bind` but allows to use 2 parameters during the call.
-There are also helpers for 3 and 4 parameters.
+To create **add** handler, a `transaction` function is used.
+It allows to do more modifications in one run, and also allows to use more values at the same time.

+> Keep in mind though, that values are kept the same during transaction, and only changed during next graph recalculation.
+>
+> Transaction provides `Context` which allows you to unwrap `Value` for the time of transaction and use it as a regular variable (`get(ctx)`[^subscription] method on a `Value`).

-For input **change** event, the `call_param` method is used to create a handler that takes value from the DOM during the call (`new_value` parameter).
+For input **change** event, we are getting `new_value` in the closure.
+This is a value passed from DOM when executing event handler.
 The type of the value is specialized after applying it in `dom!` macro.

 ## 10. Computed value